sampsyo/wax2016/content/index.md

 Welcome to the 2016 Workshop on Approximate Computing Across the Stack (WAX)!
 WAX is a venue for research focusing on computing with unreliability and inexactness.

 WAX will be co-located with [ASPLOS 2016][] in Atlanta.
-It will be held on April 3, 2016.
+It will be held on Sunday, April 3, 2016.

 Previous instances: